-This course covers some of the general-purpose data structures and algorithms, and software development.
-It is aimed at helping you understand the reasons for choosing structures or algorithms.
-Topics covered include managing complexity, abstraction, analysis, vectors, lists, queues, trees, heaps, hash tables maps, and graphs.
+This course covers some of general-purpose data structures and algorithms, with a focused software development in C. Topics include time complexity analysis, vectors, lists, queues, trees, heaps, hash tables maps, and graphs.

 Official Course Catalog Description